visgl/react-google-maps/docs/README.md

 # Introduction

-`@vis.gl/react-google-maps` is a collection of [React][react] components and hooks for the Google Maps Javascript API.
+`@vis.gl/react-google-maps` is a collection of [React][react] components and hooks for the Google Maps JavaScript API.
 It was first provisioned by the Google Maps Platform team, in order to provide solid integrations between React and the Maps JavaScript API inspired by the integration between `react-map-gl` and the map renderers based on `mapbox-gl-js`.